 The Party system in India reflects our country’s diverse political scenario along with the Political Parties.
-There is a Multi-Party system at its core and India has a range of political entities ranging from National giants to Regional powerhouses.
+There is a Multi-Party system at its core, and India has a range of political entities ranging from National giants to Regional powerhouses.
 Furthermore, this complexity is further highlighted by the existence of National and State-level parties, each with distinct ideologies and agendas.
 Moreover, Coalition politics often takes centre stage, hence shaping governance and policy-making.
 Additionally, India’s Electoral history has vibrant competition, with parties using diverse voter bases through ideologies, caste affiliations, and regional interests.
-Read on to learn more about the 8 Features of Party System in India.
+Read on to learn more about the 8 Features of the Party System in India.

 Table of Contents